Pregnancy & diabetes

 This programme can also help reduce the risk of developing Gestational Diabetes in your next pregnancy.

 Referrals can be made from 6 weeks after birth.
-Speak with your GP about making a referral.
-If you have had a blood test within the last 12 months which shows a normal HbA1c result, you can also self refer - click the link for more information.
+Speak with your GP about making a referral or you can also self refer - click the link for more information.